debarnab-mitra/Non-Linear-Junction-Detector/README.md

 Team Members:

-Debarnab Mitra
+1.Debarnab Mitra
-Prakirt Jhunjhunwala
+2.Prakirt Jhunjhunwala
-Varunesh Goyal
+3.Varunesh Goyal

 Repository contains codes, block diagrams and other important files related to the Non Linear junction detector, build as part of the Electronic Design Lab at EE, IIT Bombay.